 Instructions

 - 'Cook' the fish.
-Cut the Norwegian salmon into ½" cubes, then place in a medium stainless steel or glass mixing bowl with thinly sliced onion, ¾ cup lime juice, and ¼ cup lemon juice.
+Cut the salmon into ½" cubes, then place in a medium stainless steel or glass mixing bowl with thinly sliced onion, ¾ cup lime juice, and ¼ cup lemon juice.
 Stir to mix well (there should be enough liquid that the fish is mostly submerged), then cover with plastic wrap and refrigerate for 30-40 minutes.

 - Stir in remaining ingredients.
 Add 1 chopped jalapeño, 2 diced avocados, 1 cup chopped tomatoes, ¼ cup finely chopped cilantro, 1 tsp Kosher salt, and ¼ tsp freshly ground black pepper.
 Stir well, then taste and adjust seasoning as needed.